 The programme adopts the following methods to facilitate teaching and learning among participants:

 - Teaching based on evidence from current research

 - A learning methodology that stresses active participation of students and acknowledgement and utilization of the varied experience that each participant brings to the course

-- Team based learning and teaching that reflects the reality in which people work in the global health arena
+- Team based learning and teaching that reflects the reality in which people work in the global mental health arena

 - An assessment strategy that allows students to direct both individual assignments and dissertations to their own career interests and professional development

-- An assessment strategy which encourages students to develop critical appraisal, analytical and methodological capabilities to address the challenges of global health
+- An assessment strategy which encourages students to develop critical appraisal, analytical and methodological capabilities to address the challenges of global mental health

 - A range of strategies that encourages self directed learning and individual ownership and utilization of learning opportunities.